uz1org/uz1-python/README.md

 **Any examples of files that don't work well with UZ1?**

 Oddly enough plaintext files don't work well.
-UZ1 depends on permutations of bit sequences, which makes UZ1 the only compression algorithm in the world that can't compress standalone plaintext very well if at all.
-(LOL).
+UZ1 requires permutations of bit sequences, which probably makes UZ1 the only compression algorithm that can't compress standalone plaintext very well if at all.
 To compress a plaintext file with UZ1, compress it with something else first before attempting to use UZ1.
-This sometimes applies to other pattern-structured files as well.
+Doing this is recommended to other pattern-structured files as well.

 **Are there other "cons"?**